c2m2-asia/kathmandu/_dives/2021-05-12-workers-financial-needs.md

 {% maincolumn 'assets/img/charts/SavingsChangeDist.png' '' %}

-As a result, what our survey reveals about immediate concerns of the individuals working in Nepali tourism industry paints a grim picture of what the future holds for the tourism workforce{% sidenote 'Two' '' '' %}.
+Unsurprisingly, what our survey reveals about immediate concerns of the individuals working in Nepali tourism industry paints a grim picture of what the future holds for them{% sidenote 'Two' '' '' %}.
 Chart below shows responses for another multiple-selection question.
 This time, respondents were asked about the kind of challenges they are likely to face in the next six months.

 {% maincolumn 'assets/img/charts/NextSixMonthsChallengesMultiples.png' '<b>Which of the following are some challenges you are likely to face in the next 6 months?</b> <br/><br/> Respondents could select more than one answer for this question.
 Each pie chart represents the percentage of respondents that choose a given option.' %}